jimdb-org/jimdb/docs/source/design/cdc.rst

 -----------------

 The main idea of data capturing is a pull model, the most benefit is simple to understand and easy to realize.
 Design consider point:
-* lone process: do not depend on any others components of chubaodb, decrease risk for the whole system and reduce affected to data service core function.
+* lone process: do not depend on any others components of jimdb, decrease risk for the whole system and reduce affected to data service core function.
 * no status: do not maintain cdc progress and meta, esay logic for starting, stopping, and deploying.

 design